joeListro/python_rule_based_parser/README.md

 # python_rule_based_parser
-A Python 3 parser built with pyPEG for parsing Java (for now)
+A Python 3 parser built with pyPEG to parse Java (for now)